rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 Next month we plan on releasing Bundler 1.14, the platforms release, with extended support for jruby in particular.
 That's in addition to our planned work on Bundler 2.0 and Bundler / RubyGems 3.0.

 Until next time,<br>
-Lynn and the Ruby Together team
+Lynn, André, and the Ruby Together team